bonidjukic/aka/README.md

 There are a couple of features I'm planning to add in the near future:

-- ability to list all aliases from the current directory's `.aka` config file
+- ability to define `.aka.local` config file which could be used to override aliases from `.aka` config (useful when `.aka` is added to VCS and you'd like to have a different local version of a certain alias);
-- ability to define `.aka.local` config file which could be used to override aliases from `.aka` config (useful when `.aka` is added to VCS and you'd like to have a different local version of a certain alias)
+- ability to autocomplete `aka` aliases using bash completions.

 ## Versioning